cdlamm/monsterMash/README.md

 	Object Pooling for Explosions

 	Short Story:
-    Once upon a time, there was a BOY who lived in the village of FREEPORT which was attacked by a TERRIBLE EVIL TYRANT(totally official name) who stole the memories of sleeping children in the middle of the night to fuel his TERRIBLY SCARY MONSTERS (also official) and take over the world!
-But the TERRIBLE EVIL TYRANT made a grave mistake, he stole the memories of the BOY'S LITTLEST BROTHER.
-Now the BOY is on a mission, with the help of FRIENDLY GHOSTS, to thrawt the TERRIBLE EVIL TYRANT and his TERRIBLY SCARY MONSTERS and take back all the stolen memories!
+    Once upon a time, there was a BOY who lived in the village of Freeport which was attacked by a terrible evil tyrant who stole the memories of sleeping children in the middle of the night to fuel his terribly scary monsters and take over the world!
+But the terrible evil tyrant made a grave mistake, he stole the memories of the boy's little brother.
+Now the boy is on a mission, with the help of friendly ghosts, to thrawt the terrible evil tyrant and his terribly scary monsters and take back all the stolen memories!

 Cassidy Lamm's Contributions:
 	1) Created/coded the background, chunk, enemy, and exp .h and .cpp files.